ESPSA/El-Wataneya/README.md

 1. Copy `backend.env.example` to a new file named `.env` **in your Node.js backend project folder**.
 2. Fill in the values in your backend's `.env` file with your actual database credentials, JWT secret, and other sensitive keys.
 3. Use a library like `dotenv` in your Node.js application to load these variables (`require('dotenv').config();`).
+4. The backend exposes a `/api/csrf-token` endpoint which returns a token used to protect state-changing requests.
+The frontend automatically includes this token in an `X-CSRF-Token` header.

 ---